EKGF/ekg-maturity/docs-fragments/pillar/organization/delivery-management/ontologies-and-mapping/background-and-intro.md

   to mitigate risks and ensure smooth transitions.

-By effectively managing the Ontologies & Mapping capability, the organization pillar personnel enable the coordination, collaboration, and improvement of ontologies, taxonomies, and vocabularies within the knowledge graph.
+By effectively managing the Ontologies & Mapping capability, the organization pillar personnel enable the coordination, collaboration, and improvement of ontologies or vocabularies within the knowledge graph.
 They ensure the involvement of the right experts, alignment with business needs, and seamless integration with the overall delivery management process.
 Through their efforts, the organization can leverage the semantic richness, interoperability, and usability of the knowledge graph to drive valuable insights and outcomes.

-Note: The capability encompasses the continuous improvement of ontologies, taxonomies, and vocabularies, as well as the management of mappings between these structures and knowledge graph use cases and data sources.
+Note: The capability encompasses the continuous improvement of ontologies or vocabularies, as well as the management of mappings between these structures and knowledge graph use cases and data sources.